What is a Community Land Trust?

 TCLT screens applicants based on their income and assets.

-- Income: If your annual gross income is below 125%, then you may qualify to purchase a TCLT home
+- Income: If your annual gross income is at or below 125%, then you may qualify to purchase a TCLT home

 - Assets: However, if you also have assets like investments or savings that put your income over that 125%, then you may not qualify–most retirement investments that restrict use of the funds are excluded from this total